 The action phase will then follow.
 If the findings report recommends modification of rules, FINRA will separately engage in its usual rulemaking process to propose amendments to the rules based on the findings.
 This process will include input from FINRA's advisory committees and an opportunity for comment on specific proposed revisions in a Regulatory Notice or rule filing with the SEC, or both.

 Request for Comment

-FINRA has identified the communications with the public rule set for review.
+FINRA has identified the gifts and gratuities and non-cash compensation rule set for review.
 This rule set includes the following rules: